NIVANorge/pyniva/README.md

   representation of time window
 * *agg_type*, aggregation type, possible values:
   "avg" (default), "min", "max", "sum", "count", "stddev", "mode", "median" and "percentile"
-* *percentile* if agg_type is percentile the API aslo requires this parameter to be set, floating point number between 0 and 1
+* *percentile* if agg\_type is percentile the API also requires this parameter to be set, floating point number between 0 and 1